GoogleCloudPlatform/rad-lab/docs/docs/rad-lab-ui/overview.md

 ### Terraform
 As part of the installation instructions, Terraform will be used to create the following components:
-- Google Cloud project, including APIs
+- Google Cloud project, including APIs.
-- A number of Cloud Functions, which are used by the RAD Lab UI to create RAD Lab Mod
+- A number of Cloud Functions, which are used by the RAD Lab UI to create RAD Lab Module.
-- Google App Engine application to host the UI
+- Google App Engine application to host the UI.
-- Firebase application to manage routing, security, ...
+- Firebase application to manage routing, security, etc.
-- Google Cloud Storage buckets for the Terraform state files, for both the UI and the individual RAD Lab modules
+- Google Cloud Storage buckets for the Terraform state files, for both the UI and the individual RAD Lab modules.
-- Necessary service accounts with IAM permissions, needed for their activities
+- Necessary service accounts with IAM permissions, needed for their activities.
-- Cloud Build triggers to deploy the RAD Lab modules
+- Cloud Build triggers to deploy the RAD Lab modules.

 ### Shell scripts
 The Cloud Admin will have to run a number of Shell scripts to configure the Firebase application, incl.
 Firestore rules and configuration specific to the UI.